Milk and Cookie Shots Recipe

-Dominique Ansel, maker of the Cronut, intrigued Americans with one of his latest creations: the Cookie Shot, a chocolate chip cookie cup filled with vanilla milk and inspired by the classic American pairing.
-While the Cookie Shot is only available at his New York City bakery, we've hacked the concept so you can sip from and chomp on the edible cookie cups at home.
+Dominique Ansel, maker of the Cronut, got the attention of sweets-lovers with this too-good-to-be-true creation: the Cookie Shot, a chocolate chip cookie cup filled with vanilla milk and inspired by the classic American pairing.
+While the Cookie Shot is only available at his New York City bakery, we've hacked the concept so you can sip from and chomp on these edible cookie cups at home.
+Check out the recipe now, and get ready to cheers to the sweetest shots of them all!

 - For the cookies: